emqx/emqx-docs/en_US/bridge/bridge-pulsar.md

 ::: tip

 After EMQX version 3.1, a powerful rule engine is introduced to replace plug-ins.
 It is recommended that you use it.
-See [Bridge data to Pulsar](../rule/bridge_pulsar.md) to setup pulasr bridges in rule engine.
+See [Bridge data to Pulsar](../rule/bridge_pulsar.md) to setup pulsar bridges in rule engine.

 :::